tempertemper/www.tempertemper.net/src/site/resources/2013-08-24--what-is-markdown.md

 #### Exporting

 Even though Markdown itself conveys the meaning of the text, it could be argued that it's not especially pretty… The beauty of Markdown is that it's understood by _loads_ of programs, so you can import markdown and the program will make the text look great.
-No Markdown formatting– just bold and italic words, headings, quotations, etc.
+No Markdown formatting – just bold and italic words, headings, quotations, etc.

 The most useful place that this happens is on the web.
 If you write a blog, the chances are you can copy and paste your Markdown text straight into your blog or website's control panel, hit 'save' and it'll convert it into HTML on your website!